Barbapapa: Background

 The inspiration for Barbapapa came by chance in the Luxembourg Garden in Paris one day in May 1970.
 While walking in the park with Annette Tison, Talus Taylor thought he heard a child ask his parents for something called "Baa baa baa baa".
 Not speaking French, he asked Tison what the words meant.
 She explained that the child was asking for a treat called Barbe à papa (cotton candy, literally 'daddy's beard').
 Later at a restaurant, the couple began to draw on the tablecloth and came up with a character inspired by the candy: a pink and round character.
 When it came time to give it a name, Barbapapa came naturally.

-Several European publishers expressed interest in Barbapapa but did not wish to spend the publishing cost.
+Several European publishers expressed interest in Barbapapa but did not wish to pay the publishing cost.
 Frank Fehmers, a Dutch publisher, subsequently set up a co-production, and the first editions were published in 1970.
 The original editions were published in French by L'École des Loisirs, in Dutch by Frank Fehmers Productions, in British English by the Ernest Benn Company, and in American English by the Henry Z. Walck Co.

 Characters

 The main characters in the books are the Barbapapa family, who are most notable for their ability to shapeshift at will.
 In their native form, Barbapapas are blob-shaped, with a distinct head and arms, but no legs.
 Male Barbapapas have rounder bottoms, whereas female Barbapapas have a more slender form.
 Each Barbapapa can adopt any form they choose, but they remain easily identifiable by always retaining their faces and their distinctive colour.

 Barbapapa himself is a generally papaya-shaped, pink shapeshifting blob-like creature who grows from the ground and tries to fit in the human world.
 The shapeshifting is usually accompanied by the saying "Clickety Click—Barba Trick", or in the 1970s British dub "All Change!"

 After various adventures, Barbapapa comes across a female of his species (more shapely, and black-coloured), named Barbamama.
-They produce seven children: Four sons: Barbabravo, a sports fan (red), Barbabright, a scientist (blue), Barbazoo, a nature enthusiast (yellow) and Barbabeau, a painter (black and furry), as well as three daughters: Barbalala, a musician (green), Barbabelle, a narcissistic beauty queen (purple), and Barbalib, an intellectual (orange).
+They produce seven children: four sons – Barbabravo, a sports fan (red), Barbabright, a scientist (blue), Barbazoo, a nature enthusiast (yellow) and Barbabeau, a painter (black and furry) – as well as three daughters: Barbalala, a musician (green), Barbabelle, a narcissistic beauty queen (purple), and Barbalib, an intellectual (orange).